 One-on-one focus and group activities

-Quality, early years education is essential to a kid’s intellectual and social growth.
+Quality early years education is essential to a kid’s intellectual and social growth.
 It promotes social inclusion and arouses interest in trainees.

 Early literacy